Sleepyard

+A new version of "Blue Barracuda" was released on 2018 album Winter Crickets.

 "Wall Of Confusion" was a split cassette release with Devita on Lithuanian label Agharta Tapes.
 It featured Sleepyard with experimental noise recordings in tribute to composer Karlheinz Stockhausen.

 Sleepyard released Black Sails on US label Global Recording Artists in March 2014.
-This album featured special guest musicians Judy Dyble, Geoff Leigh, Randall Nieman of Füxa and Mike Garson.
-Nik Turner formerly of space rock band Hawkwind on a version of The Seeds Chocolate River.
-This song will also be featured on an upcoming tribute album to frontman and vocalist Sky Saxon.
+This album featured special guest musicians Judy Dyble, Geoff Leigh and Mike Garson.
+Dawn Smithson known from experimental rock band Jessamine,Nik Turner formerly of space rock band Hawkwind on a version of The Seeds Chocolate River.

+Sleepyard signed with Norwegian label Apollon Records and released the album Head Values in 2022.
+The album featured Sandy Dedrick from the 60`s sunshine pop band The Free Design on vocals for the track "Falling In Love".
+Other guest musicians count Katje Janisch, Mark Refoy known from Spacemen 3 and Spiritualized and Kjetil Manheim formerly of the Norwegian Black Metal band Mayhem.

+This album showed the band going in a more ambient and electronic direction.

+Following year saw the release of the digital single "Soul Cruiser" which featured Suzanne Ciani as a guest musician.